Topic-wise Exploration of the Telegram Group-verse: Crawler and data collection

 \subsection{Telegram crawling}

 Given a list of previously discovered groups, our crawler automatises the group join and message collection tasks.
-We rely on the Telethon Python package~\cite{telethon} and design a scalable tool based on threads: a master instructs workers to join (and leave --- if desired) a group, check if a pending request for join has been accepted, collect new messages, or just wait.
+We rely on the Telethon Python package~\cite{telethon} and design a scalable tool based on threads: a master instructs workers to \textit{join} (and leave, if desired) a group, \textit{check} if a pending request for join has been accepted, \textit{collect} new messages, or just \textit{wait}.
 For scalability, we use multiple Telegram IDs, each associated with a worker.
-The master maintains a list of groups to join and instruments workers to join these groups and collect all messages from a desired initial date until the present.
+The master keeps a list of groups to collect messages from and instructs workers to do so from a desired initial date until the present.
 We store the collected information in a MongoDB database for later processing.

-We instrument our crawler to join and stay in groups discovered on TGStat.
+We instrument our crawler to join and stay in groups as we discover them on TGStat.
 To refresh the collection of messages, workers download only the new messages since the last retrieved snapshot.
 For every group and message, the crawler stores all the returned information in JSON format in the MongoDB instance.
-In this paper, we focus on the following message information: sender user's identifier, message body, message time, and possible media contained in the message (image, video, GIF, poll, etc.).
+In this paper, we focus on the following message information: sender user's identifier, message body, message time, and media contained in the message (image, video, GIF, poll, etc.).